 When doubling-in, you are free to hit any double target on the board to get things started.
 When doubling out, you need to hit a double that will land you precisely on zero points to win the game.

 It is essential that you do not hit more points than what you have remaining, this will result in a bust, and your turn will be over.
 The center bull is the highest target you can double-out on, being worth 50 points.
 After that would be the double 20 with is worth 40 points.

 Scoring 501 Darts

-After 3 darts have been thrown, the marker will add up the score on the board and deduct it from the running total on the chalkboard.
+After 3 darts have been thrown, the marker will add up the total of the darts on the board and deduct it from the running total on the chalkboard.

 501 Darts Variations

 This is done to speed up the pace and action of the game.
-If you watch darts on TV, you will notice they start each round by immediately trying to score as many points as possible.
+If you watch darts on TV, you will notice each round starts with the players immediately scoring as many points as possible.

 501 Darts Tips